Persistence-like distance on Tamarkin's category and symplectic displacement energy: Introduction

 and calls $d_{\cD(M)}$ the \emph{translation distance}. \end{enumerate} \end{definition}

 It might seem strange that four morphisms $\alpha,\beta,\gamma,\delta$ appear in (i) of the definition above.
-However, to the best of the authors' knowledge, if we add the conditions $\alpha=\delta$ and $\beta=\gamma$, there is no guarantee that \pref{thm:introdist} below holds.
-See also \pref{rem:fourmor}.
+However, to the best of the authors' knowledge, if we add the conditions $\alpha=\delta$ and $\beta=\gamma$, there is no guarantee that \cref{thm:introdist} below holds.
+See also \cref{rem:fourmor}.

 Now, let us consider the distance between an object in $\cD(M)$ and its Hamiltonian deformation.
 Let $H \colon T^*M \times I \to \bR$ be a compactly supported Hamiltonian function.
-Then, using the sheaf quantization associated with the Hamiltonian isotopy $\phi^H$ due to Guillermou--Kashiwara--Schapira~\cite{GKS} one can define a functor $\Psi^H_1 \colon \cD(M) \to \cD(M)$, which induces a functor $\Psi^H_1 \colon \cD_A(M) \to \cD_{\phi^H_1(A)}(M)$ for any compact subset $A$ of $T^*M$.
+Then, using the sheaf quantization associated with the Hamiltonian isotopy $\phi^H$ due to Guillermou--Kashiwara--Schapira~\cite{GKS} one can define a functor $\Phi^H_1 \colon \cD(M) \to \cD(M)$, which induces a functor $\Phi^H_1 \colon \cD_A(M) \to \cD_{\phi^H_1(A)}(M)$ for any compact subset $A$ of $T^*M$.
 Our first result is the following.